-- Athlete caused accidental discharge.

-- Pointing a loaded or unloaded firearm up range (breaking the 180).

-- Dropping a loaded firearm.

-- Leaving the line with a loaded firearm.

-- Any shot fired into the ground within six feet of the Athlete or over the backstop / berm.

-- Unsafe handling of a loaded firearm.

-- Athletes under the influence of alcohol or non-prescribed drugs.

-- Any behavior or action in violation of sportsmanship codes, or that which intentionally and/or adversely affects the performance of another competitor.

-- Any disrespectful words and/or gestures to or towards a Safety Officer/Match Official.

-- Non-legal firearm.

-- Non-legal accessories.
+- Athlete caused accidental discharge. - Pointing a loaded or unloaded firearm up range (breaking the 180). - Dropping a loaded firearm. - Bringing to or leaving the line with a loaded firearm.
+(Loaded means live round in chamber/cylinder or a loaded magazine in the firearm.) - Any shot fired into the ground within six feet of the Athlete or over the backstop / berm. - Unsafe handling of a loaded firearm. - Athletes under the influence of alcohol or non-prescribed drugs. - Any behavior or action in violation of sportsmanship codes, or that which intentionally and/or adversely affects the performance of another competitor. - Any disrespectful words and/or gestures to or towards a Safety Officer/Match Official. - Non-legal firearm. - Non-legal accessories.